 Not only will these occurrences lead to an automatic rejection of your return, but there is a slightly elevated change that it will get audited in the near future.
 To prevent this from happening to you, carefully review Topic 303 prior to submitting your tax return.

-If your income has followed a specific pattern for an extended period of time, whether it be on an incline or at a steady pace, a major variance in a particular tax year may leave the IRS wondering if your income is indeed understated.
+If your income has followed a specific pattern for an extended period, whether it be on an incline or at a steady pace, a major variance in a particular tax year may leave the IRS wondering if your income is indeed understated.
 This is especially true for those instances where income drastically declines because of the risk of receiving an inflated refund due to a disproportionate level of tax deductions and credits.